maleko/solaredge-insights/README.md

 ```

+# Querying Run State

+In another shell, `npm run query` to run the Workflow Client.

 # Caveats
 - For now, you need to navigate to http://localhost:8233/namespaces/default/workflows to view the results
 - I need to add tests.....
 I know there's something weird about the date array....
 - Solaredge states you got a maximum of 300 API calls daily
+- Need to retrieve a list of running workflows in Temporal Server to determine which one we want to run the query on

 # Things to improve